-At St. Michael’s C E Primary School, we believe that together, we are building a culture of deep understanding, confidence and competence in Maths – a culture that produces strong, secure learning and real progress.
+At St. Michael’s Church of England Primary School, we believe that together, we are building a culture of deep understanding, confidence and competence in Maths – a culture that produces strong, secure learning and real progress.
 No matter of starting points, ensuring that all children can achieve regardless of disadvantage or SEND with no ceiling.
 Teaching for Mastery.

 Our ‘mastery’ spiralled approach, repeatedly recaps and builds on previous learning while deepening understanding, ensuring that all children make rich connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems through varied and frequent practice, through small steps helping them to maximise retention over time.

 We believe in the power of a ‘Mastery’ approach to learning.

 All concepts are introduced through concrete resources (We try to use real outdoor resources as much as possible e.g.: leaves, fruit, sticks) before moving onto pictorial representations of the concrete objects they were using.
 When children are secure, they use numbers or other symbols in an abstract way.

 At St. Michael’s, we are striving to provide a high-quality, inter-related and creative Maths experience that develops the children’s ability to think mathematically and one which allows them to apply the tools to which they have been exposed in a variety of ways; in order to follow a line of enquiry, conjecture relationships and generalisations.
 As well, as develop an argument, justification and proof by using mathematical language.

 Designed for use both in class and at home, the 1-Minute Maths app helps children build greater number confidence and fluency.
 It’s all about targeted practice in engaging, one-minute chunks!

 This app is deigned by the Maths company we use in the classroom so is completely in line with the way your child is learning in school.

 Update... the app now has multiplication and division sections.